 Students send you a link to their comic, and that’s what you read and evaluate.
 And the best thing about these comic assignments?
 Should a student create a really good comic, it could become an introductory curricular material for the next time you teach that course!

-If you have questions about how you could use branching comic assignments in your course, please contact us.
+If you have more questions about how you could use branching comic assignments in your course, please contact us directly.
+If you are ready to start, please use this form to register your course with Comic-BEE.